g-regex/sofia_haskell/README.md

 ```

 Then point your web browser to `http://localhost:3000`.
 Further help can be
-found within the web interface by typing `:help`.
+found from within the web interface by typing `:help`.